Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 * A [Snowflake account](https://trial.snowflake.com/) with `ACCOUNTADMIN` access

-* Familiarity with Snowflake, and Snowflake objects
+* Familiarity with Snowflake and Snowflake objects

 ### What You'll Need During the Lab